specify/specify.github.io/sphinx/dev_process/individualdbs.rst

 * Embedded or Shared CE?
 Embedded
 * Paleo Context?
 Yes

     * Embedded or Shared?
-Embedded
+Shared
     * Which form is it in?
-Collection Object
+Collecting Event
     * Chronostrat records?
 Yes
     * Lithostrat records?
 Yes
     * Paleomap plugin?
-Yes
+No

 * Preexisting interaction records?
-Yes

-    * 367 accessions
-    * 4 exchange outs
-    * 1 gift
-    * 922 loans
-    * 327 borrows (Vertebrate Paleontology)
+No
 * Collection Object Citations?
-Yes
+No
 * Other notes: N/A

 lsumz_mammals_4_25_24